UsuarioDelNet/EngineeringDesign6/README.md

 **What music I listen to:** I love all styles of music.
 My Spotify playlist is currently at 1425 songs (and counting)!

+> “Without music, life would be a mistake.” -- Friedrich Nietzsche

 [`My Resume`](SourceFolder/ResumeFirstDraft.pdf)
 ---
 ![Dan Not Found](SourceFolder/MeAsl.jpg)